a-r-m-i-n/dce/readme.txt

 If you found bugs or got some feature requests, write me a mail to: armin@v.ieweg.de or report it to http://forge.typo3.org/projects/extension-dce

+You may also get in touch via Twitter: @ArminVieweg

 Quick start:
 ------------